PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 For this exercise you have to be able to authenticate to the api with your application.

-To manage the api calls you will create a `api.dart` file in the `providers` folder.
+To manage the api calls you will create a `api.dart` file in the `utils` folder.

 To get you started here is the code base to put in the `api.dart` file: